How to Plan Your Maui Elopement or Couple Photography Shoot

 9. Choose Your Photographer

 You should love your photographer’s portfolio.
 With a photographer, what you see is what you are going to get.
 A Maui elopement photographer should be able to advise you on location, officiant, florists and secure a permit if needed.
 And importantly, you and the photographer should keep in mind that the photos are about your wedding, the wedding is not about the photos.
-It is your day.
+When you plan your Maui elopement, remember it is YOUR day.